When the clock strikes 5 PM, it’s quitting time! Well, maybe for everyone else.

-Working multiple jobs isn’t all that uncommon, whether you’re saving up money, starting your own business, or gaining experience in an unfamiliar industry.
-But with early mornings, late nights, and way too many responsibilities to keep track of, it’s pretty hard to find a balance between fulfilling your commitments to those jobs and maintaining your sanity.
+Working multiple jobs—whether it's one full-time job with a part-time job or another mix—isn’t all that uncommon, whether you’re saving up money, starting your own business, or gaining experience in an unfamiliar industry.
+But with early mornings, late nights, and way too many responsibilities to keep track of, it’s pretty hard to find a balance between fulfilling your commitments to those jobs and maintaining your overall wellbeing.

 I’ve been working two jobs for several months now, and while I still don’t have that balance down pat, I have picked up a few strategies that have made my work-packed life a little easier.
-If you’re on the verge of losing your mind (or quitting your extra jobs), try these five tips to get back on track.
+If you’re on the verge of burning out (or quitting your extra jobs), try these five tips to get back on track.

 Find Quick Fixes for Life Tasks

 When work takes over, the other things necessary for a healthy, balanced life often become afterthoughts.
 Think it was tough to make dinner or have a regular workout routine when you had one job?
 Add a second (or third!) and the feat seems nearly impossible.

 But in my experience, staying active and filling my body with good fuel plays a big part in keeping me energized.
 And while I can’t commit to a comprehensive workout every day, I have found that I can at least do something.
 Try taking a walk or climbing up and down your building’s stairs a few times during your lunch hour.
 Or, look for a video workout that’s sensitive of your time constraint (30 Day Shred has some half-hour workouts that are easy to squeeze in your day).